microsoft/BotBuilder-V3/bot-framework-faq.md

 ## Bot Connector sounds a little too good to be true.
 I've heard the promise of write once, run anywhere before.
 Does Bot Connector really just provide a lowest common denominator solution that won't be satisfying in the end?

-For the vast majority of bot interactions (text/sms, image, or card) Bot Connector provides high quality and broad reach to many of the world’s top conversation experiences while also providing a way to configure, manage and make your bot discoverable through the Bot Framework website and Bot Directory.
+For the vast majority of bot interactions (text/sms, image, button, or card) Bot Connector provides high quality and broad reach to many of the world’s top conversation experiences while also providing a way to configure, manage and make your bot discoverable through the Bot Framework website and Bot Directory.
 Additionally, by participating in the framework your bot is enabled with additional capabilities via other Microsoft services, such as translation.
+Of course, both the Bot Connector and Bot Builder SDKs provide reach and complete control; if you wish to tailor your bot for a particular channel's capabilities you can, providing you with the flexibility you need to deliver the best bot experience to your customers, wherever they're conversing.

 ## What does the Bot Builder SDK provide to developers?
 How does it work?